bkarthik24/bkarthik24.github.io/_posts/First_real_blogpost.md

 ---
 ## This is a latest post

-First original blog using Jkelly .
+First original blog using this theme